About Teresa ยท Betrayal Trauma Specialist

 - A practice with an open waitlist

-- Available to clients outside Washington State for telehealth
+- Available outside Washington State via telehealth

 My work is explicitly distinct from general relationship therapy.
-If you have been in couples therapy or seen a therapist who didn’t specialize in betrayal trauma, this will feel different β because it is.
+If you have been in couples therapy or seen a therapist who didn’t specialize in betrayal trauma, this will feel different โ because it is.